0xStrobe/zkLlama/PROTOCOL_DESIGN.md

 A depositor `0xngmi` sets up a **12-month streaming** vault with a total of **$100,000.00 DAI** to **`0xstrobe`**.
 The only public info on-chain will be that `0xngmi` deposited $100,000.00 DAI to the `zkLlamaVault DAI` vault contract.

 The owner of `0xstrobe` may also have access to account `0xsifu`.
 As long as `0xsifu` can prove it has access to `0xstrobe`'s private key, it will be able to manage unlocked funds in the streaming vault on `0xstrobe`'s behalf, essentially breaking the connection of `0xstrobe` and `0xngmi`.
-(In the vanilla implementation described below, this private key is `0xstrobe`'s ETH wallet key, but it could be detached from any on-chain entity.)
+In the vanilla implementation described below, this private key is `0xstrobe`'s ETH wallet key, but it could be detached from any on-chain entity.
+If we use a keypair generated off-chain, this keypair will act as an _account_ within the shielded environment (of course the pubkey is never revealed either, it's always encoded in the hashes or ecrypted).

 `0xsifu` can transfer the unlocked funds to other accounts (pubkeys), or consolidate the unlocked balance of multiple vaults into a single vault, or liquidate any of their vaults and withdraw the unlocked DAI.